Skip to main content.

 Configure Git in Eclipse

-Go into Eclipse.
-Eclipse has a plugin for Git called EGit.
+Eclipse has integrated Git through a project called EGit.
 Configure EGit to use your GitHub username and password.

 1. Go to the "Preferences" menu.
 On a Mac, look under the "Eclipse" menu for "Settings".
 On Windows, click on the ‘Window’ menu bar option, then choose ‘Preferences’.